Inspection Consultancy

 The government regularly updates its guidance on pupil premium funding and holds headteachers and school governing bodies accountable for the impact of this funding.

-The training will address the following:
+The training will address:

-• Tables that show the performance of disadvantaged pupils compared with their peers;
+• tables that show the performance of disadvantaged pupils compared with their peers

-• Requirements of schools to publish details online each year showing how they are using the pupil premium and the impact it is having on pupil achievement;
+• requirements of schools to publish details online each year showing how they are using the pupil premium and the impact it is having on pupil achievement

-• Who qualifies for pupil premium funding;
+• who qualifies for pupil premium grant funding

-• What the best teaching and learning practice looks like for these learners;
+• what the best teaching and learning practice looks like for these learners

-• How we evidence ‘impact’ in raising achievement and closing the gaps;
+• how we evidence ‘impact’ in raising achievement and closing the gaps

-• How the school leadership can make a difference;
+• how the school leadership can make a difference

 How to book